-“Really… a B2B Facebook marketing strategy?
+“Really… a B2B (business-to-business) Facebook marketing strategy?
 Pfft, everyone knows B2B businesses can’t generate leads on Facebook.”

 If you had asked me even 3 years ago about Facebook advertising as a B2B marketing tool, this is exactly what I would have said.
 And I couldn’t have been more wrong.